mtgjson/mtgjson-website/docs/abstract-models/enum-values/index.md

       content: Enum Values
   - - meta
     - name: description
-      content: The Enum Values abstract Data Model describes a list of key value pairs that are direct possible values of key properties in specific Data Models.
+      content: The Enum Values abstract model describes a list of key value pairs that are direct possible values of key properties in specific Data Models.
+Generally, this data is used for documentation, but is also available to the public.
   - - meta
     - property: og:description
-      content: The Enum Values abstract Data Model describes a list of key value pairs that are direct possible values of key properties in specific Data Models.
+      content: The Enum Values abstract model describes a list of key value pairs that are direct possible values of key properties in specific Data Models.
+Generally, this data is used for documentation, but is also available to the public.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, enum values